philips-labs/continuous-compliance-action/README.md

 | gh_token | Github token that has permissions to create labels, issues and has read rights to view files. | `true` | |
 | target_repos | Target Repositories (my-org/repository,my-org/repository-2) | `true` | |

+### Configuring Rules

+To configure rules, you create a ruleset for Repolinter to use.
+There are different types of rules and fixes you can configure.
+The documentation can be found in the [Repolinter repository](https://github.com/todogroup/repolinter/tree/main/docs).

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started